-4In comparison, in 2010, manufacturing value added as a percentage of GDP was 29.5% in the People's Republic of China, 24.8% in Indonesia, 24.5% in Malaysia, and 33.6% in Thailand (UN National Account Statistics 2015).
-Gupta and Kumar (2012) provide a comprehensive review of the factors inhibiting India's manufacturing sector in the postreform period.
-Hsieh and Klenow (2009) show that firm heterogeneity in productivity and distortions have led to misallocation in Indian firms.
+4In comparison, in 2010, manufacturing value added as a percentage of GDP was 29.5% in China, 24.8% in Indonesia, 24.5% in Malaysia, and 33.6% in Thailand (UN National Account Statistics (2015)).
+Gupta and Kumar (2012) provide a comprehensive review of the factors inhibiting India's manufacturing sector in the post-reform period.
+Hsieh and Klenow (2009) show that firm heterogeneity in productivity and distortions has lead to misallocation in Indian firms.

-5While there will always be issues with modeling three disparate sectors such as services, manufacturing, and agriculture, one can think of agriculture in our model-and other models of economic transformation-as being the one truly traditional sector and the rest of the economy as the more modern sector.
-These models typically capture the shrinking of the agriculture sector as the economy develops.
+5While there will always be issues modeling three disparate sectors such as services, manufacturing, and agriculture, one can think in our and other models of economic transformation as agriculture being the one truly traditional sector and the rest of the economy as the more modern sector.
+These models typically capture the shrinking of the agriculture sector.